-This tree, whose choice is quite exhaustive as it can come from anywhere in the U.S., has to be at least half a century old.
+This tree, whose choice is quite exhaustive, as it can come from anywhere in the U.S., has to be at least half a century old.

-If you have any doubts about the spectacularity of this event, think that it is broadcasted on national television, making it a very special moment for both New York citizens and tourists who choose this date to visit the city.
+If you have any doubts about the spectacularity of this event, think that it is broadcast on national television, making it a very special moment for both New York citizens and tourists who choose this date to visit the city.

 Also, since you are passing through this area, you should know that Rockefeller Center offers many things to see and do at Christmas, so without a doubt, it should be at the top of the list.